Pranayama

 2. Close the right nostril with the thumb and breathe in through the left nostril (count-1) and close the left nostril with the ring and little finger (Vishnu mudra), release the pressure of the thumb on the right nostril and breathe out through the right nostril (count – 2).
 The time for inhalation and exhalation should be equal (ex.
 1:1 ratio).

-3. Next, inhale through the right nostril (count – 3), at the end of inhalation close the right nostril and open the left nostril and exhale through the left nostril (count – 4).
+3. Next, inhale through the right nostril (count—3).
+At the end of the inhalation, close the right nostril, open the left nostril, and exhale through the left nostril (count—4).

-1. Ensures the body is nourished by an extra supply of oxygen.
+1. Ensures an extra supply of oxygen nourishes the body.

 3. Helps balance hormones